16-Bit-Dog/olcPixelGameEngine-DX11/DX11_Extensions/DX11_Shaders_Plus/DX11_Shaders_Plus_Documentation.md

 This function changes olc::Decal textures and my shader/particle system textures efficently through (ideally without looking at drivers) only GPU pass through - the inputs for the function for simplification can just be olc::Decal* and GetTextureRandomLifeTimeParticleSystem() [or related functions to retrive texture]

 # LIGHTING IS UNDER CONSTRUCTION 😅
 once I make a better light blend math system, and add some essentials like global illumination - I will add documentation.
+Despite this, the point lights, directional lights, and global illumination (budget fake lights of course) is all 'fully' working with examples in the examples section of the repos